jonathan-karl/applied-social-data-science/Computer Programming/assignment-final-jonathan-karl/README.md

 Running the code is best done within the file "MY470_final_assign.ipynb" (a Juypter Notebook) which both explains the objective of this task and displays results.

-If any questions should come up, please feel free to email me at j.s.karl@lse.ac.uk
+If any questions should come up, please feel free to email me at jonathan.karl2501@gmail.com